parsiya/parsiya.net/content/post/2020/2020-08-13-localghost-dc28-appsec-village/index.markdown

 ---

 I had the hono(u)r of presenting in the [DEF CON 28 Appsec village][localghost-url].
-Unfortunately, my super-duper awesome [PlayStation bug][ps-bug] was not disclosed yet so I did not talk about it.
+Unfortunately, my super-duper awesome [$15K PlayStation bug][ps-bug] was not disclosed yet so I did not talk about it.
+Be sure to read it, it's great.

 [ps-bug]: https://hackerone.com/reports/873614